PacketFire/packetfire_site/content/post/intro-to-bgp.md

 learn;
 ```

-Finally we will set the _learn_ directive which will allow other daemons to learn about routes from the kernel routing table.
+Finally, we will set the _learn_ directive which will allow other daemons to learn about routes from the kernel routing table.

 #### Discovering direct routes:
-Now that we have configured our BIRD daemons to communicated directly between the daemon and the kernel routing table, we will need to configure our peers to discover local direct routes.
-Since we will be adding these routes diretly into our loopback interface, lets configured the direct protocol to only use the lo interface.
+Now that we have configured our BIRD daemons to push routes directly to the kernel routing table, we will need to configure our peers to discover local direct routes.
+Since we will be adding these routes directly to our loopback interface, let's configure the direct protocol to only use the lo interface.

 ```bash
 root@peer2:~# cat /etc/bird/bird.conf.d/direct.conf